 SECTION IV: LICENSURE AND PROFESSIONAL EXAMINATIONS

 In order to qualify for the state board licensure exam, students must have completed the Associate Degree and must pass professional examinations.
 It is the responsibility of the student to meet the degree requirements.
 The Evaluation Division of Admissions and Records will evaluate each student’s transcript to determine eligibility for graduation.
 Students with advanced placement standing must be sure they have met the requirements and that transfer credits are adequate.
-The RCB (Respiratory Care Board of California) provides an online application for the RCP .
+The RCB (Respiratory Care Board of California) provides an online application for the RCP License.

-Licensure requirements may be found on the RCB website: http://www.rcb.ca.gov/.

-The (National Board for Respiratory Care) administers all respiratory therapy examinations.
-Information regarding exams may be obtained from the NBRC website: http://www.nbrc.org.
+The NBRC (National Board for Respiratory Care) administers all respiratory therapy examinations.
+Information regarding exams may be obtained from the NBRC website.

 Eligible students will receive information on the application process for licensure and examinations during the program but it is the student’s responsibility to be aware of the requirements.